What are the benefits of deep tissue massage?

 Individuals having cancer or osteoporosis that affects the bones should not go for DTM, as the pressure may result in a fracture.
 If you are pregnant, you can hold off on the DTM.
 In this case, a better choice is a gentle massage, such as Swedish bodywork.

-If you have any skin infection or an open wound, you need to reschedule to prevent a new infection from developing or to prevent an existing one from worsening.
+If you have a skin infection or an open wound, you need to reschedule to prevent a new disease or an existing one from worsening.

 What are the side effects of a deep tissue massage?

-As the DTM is administered using increased pressure compared to other types of massages, some possible side effects may be noted by the customer after the session.
+As the DTM is administered with higher pressure than other types of massage, some possible side effects may be noted by the customer after the session.
 They involve:

 VENOUS THROMBOEMBOLISM:

-The blood clot present in the groin, leg, or arm is venous thromboembolism, which can travel to the lungs after receiving an intense, deep tissue massage.
+A blood clot in the groin, leg, or arm is a venous thromboembolism, which can travel to the lungs after an intense, deep-tissue massage.

 BRUISING: